 GROWING OUR GIFTED COMMUNITY

 Since 2015, InterGifted has grown from having 50 members in the early days to having nearly 1,000 community members.
-Our main community has over 700 members, complemented by the members in our other peer groups and programs.
-Learn more about our community, peer groups and programs and events.
+Our main community has nearly 850 members, complemented by the members in our other peer groups and programs.
+Learn more about our community and programs and events.

 In our InterGifted Coaching Network, we have developed extensive services for providing qualitative giftedness assessments for adults, gifted-specific coaching for adults and kids, and gifted specific self-development groups, courses and workshops offered by our coaches.
 You can learn about those services here: assessments, coaching, groups & courses.

 I've personally been training, mentoring and supervising many of our InterGifted coaches, as well as offering trainings, mentoring and supervision to therapists, coaches, psychiatrists and other helping professionals who support gifted people.
-You can learn about my Gifted Psychology 101 training courses here and my newest Giftedness Profiling Training course here.
+You can learn about my Gifted Psychology 101 and Introduction to Giftedness Profiling training courses here.

-Along with our coaches, I've written a lot about giftedness on our InterGifted blog.
-I've also been writing about giftedness and personal development for my own blog Rediscovering Yourself.
-With our community, I've published several ebooks on the journey of gifted adults, which you can find here.
+I've written a lot about giftedness on our InterGifted blog.
+I've also been writing about giftedness and personal development since 2011 for my own blog Rediscovering Yourself.
+Together with our community, I've published several ebooks on the journey of gifted adults, which you can find at our bookshop.

 A NETWORK OF GIFTED OASES